Syslog Server Profile Configuration Object

 })

-# Create a profile with TCP servers
+# Create a profile with multiple TCP servers

 tcp_profile = client.syslog_server_profile.create({